grushaprasad/cosc426/labs/lab02/Lab2.md

 2013](https://doi.org/10.1027/1618-3169/a000187)).
 These verbs are called `implicit causality` verbs.
 There are two types: `subject implicit causality` verbs like `frightened` and `object implicit causality` verbs like `feared`.

-Our research question today is **Do transformer-based language models learn implicit causality?** We will narrow this to a sub-question: **Does distilgpt2 learn the implicit causality bias of verbs?** Your tasks in this lab is to answer this question.
+#### Research question:

-In this first part, think through with your group how can answer this question using the toolkit.
-Here's some things to keep in mind to help get you started:
+**Do transformer-based language models learn implicit causality?** We will narrow this to a sub-question: **Does distilgpt2 learn the implicit causality bias of verbs?** Your tasks in this lab is to answer this question.

-- We can't ask what distilgpt2 thinks a pronoun refers to.
-We need some dependent measure.
+#### Questions to answer:

-- Can we make examples 1 and 2 into templates?
-Consider what else we could vary to help us see whether the model prefers subject or object referring pronouns.
+1. How could you measure if the model learned implicit causality in the specific example pair above? (i.e., what would be your **dependent measure**)

-- What if we varied the stereotypical gender of the subject and object in a sentence?
-Could we construct meaningful minimal pairs with a pronoun uniquely referring to either the subject or the object?
+2. Say you are given a list of verbs (e.g. see table below) which have either a Subject IC bias (like frightened) or an Object IC bias (like feared).
+How could you measure if the model learned implicit causality for all of the verbs?

-- distilgpt2 is a causal language model with the name `distilbert/distilgpt2` on HuggingFace.
-Try out some sentences using `interact` to see if you can use probability as a depedent measure.
+3. The example above has a specific format (or "template").
+Can you come up with at least one other template in which you think the model's IC bias might be different (either in direction, or the magnitude of bias)?
+It might be helpful to think here about what are all the parts of the template you can systematically vary, and why these parts might influence IC bias.

-- Examples of each type of verb are included below.
+4. Use the `interact` mode to see if your intuitions about the IC bias for `distilgpt2` in the different templates were correct.
+Note: distilgpt2 is a causal language model with the name `distilbert/distilgpt2` on HuggingFace.
+For this part, your exploration does not have to be expansive (e.g., try only a few sentences and verbs, not everything).
+In your answer, include screenshots of the things you tried, and highlight which specific outputs of the interact were your answers based on.

 | Subject IC | Object IC |
 | ---------  | --------  |